enjaku4/veri/README.md

 # Terminate all sessions
 Veri::Session.terminate_all

+# Terminate all sessions for a specific user
+user.sessions.terminate_all

 # Clean up expired/inactive sessions, and sessions with deleted tenant
 Veri::Session.prune

+# Clean up expired/inactive sessions for a specific user
+user.sessions.prune
 ```

 ## Account Lockout